Ukraine's tariffs move meets opposition at WTO

 Many said they had met a 90-day deadline to respond to Ukraine's plan, which it announced in a secret document in September.

-But they said that by meeting the deadline, they were not signalling any acceptance of the Ukrainian move.
+But they said that by meeting the deadline, they were not signaling any acceptance of the Ukrainian move.

 Ukraine's representative told the WTO meeting that Ukraine would start negotiating bilaterally with affected countries, and although it was trying hard to comply with WTO rules but it was not easy to do so in the current economic climate, when many industrial countries were restricting trade.